-When your child needs specialized gynecologic care, Children's National Health System has the experience and expertise to provide the most appropriate care for younger patients.
+When your child needs specialized gynecologic care, Children's National Hospital has the experience and expertise to provide the most appropriate care for younger patients.
 Everything we do is focused on taking care of children and their families.

 About Children's Pediatric Gynecology Services